Love This Life

 "Love This Life" is a song by the American hip hop recording artist T.I., released on April 3, 2012, as the intended first single from his eighth studio album, Trouble Man: Heavy is the Head (2012).
-The song, thematically reminiscent of his 2008 hit single "Whatever You Like", was produced by production team 1500 or Nothin'.
-The song was included on the album as an iTunes bonus track only.
+The song was produced by production team 1500 or Nothin', and was eventually included on the album as an iTunes bonus track.
+Certain critics noted its thematic similarity to his previous 2008 single, "Whatever You Like", although many deemed it inferior, and some characterized it as misogynistic.

 Music video

 The music video was premiered on June 14, 2012, on 106 & Park.
 The video was shot in Sydney, Australia.

 Composition

 The hip hop song's hook contains 'layered' singing vocals by T.I., very similar to "That's All She Wrote", a previous single released by T.I. featuring fellow rapper Eminem, also known for often using layered singing vocals.
 T.I. told XXL that the song speaks to women, "but from a man’s perspective".
 He described the song's concept saying, "People who find themselves in a situation where the woman might say she wants to part ways with the man, but the man [is] like, 'Let’s be sensible about this.
 You gonna leave all this?
 And go where?'"
 While T.I. incorporates references to cars, shoes and jewelry, he also expresses the desire to have an understanding relationship.